userdocs/qbittorrent-nox-static/README.md

 qBittorrent 4.3.4.1 was built with the following libraries:

 Qt: 5.15.2
-Libtorrent: 1.2.12.0
+Libtorrent: 1.2.13.0
-Boost: 1.75.0
+Boost: 1.76.0
 OpenSSL: 1.1.1k
 zlib: 1.2.11
 ```

-Typically the script is intended to be deployed and built using a docker or VPS but long as your system meets the core dependency requirements tested for by the script, the script can be run as a local user.
+This script can be used on any supported system directly or via a docker deployment.
+As long your system meets the core dependency requirements tested for by the script, the script can be run on that system as a local user.

-See here for binaries I have built and how to install them - [Downloads](https://github.com/userdocs/qbittorrent-nox-static#download-and-install-static-builds)

 ## Debian or Ubuntu platforms